 It’s because the unexpected can disrupt travel plans no matter where you go.
-Have you ever been on a beach holiday on the Gold Coast and your camera was stolen?
+How would you fare if your camera was stolen on your beach holiday to the Gold Coast?
 Would you dread missing a State of Origin decider due to a delayed or cancelled flight?
 Travel insurance can cover you in these instances.

 It may be easy to overlook at times, but travel insurance for holidays in Australia is important to consider.
-If your plans are disrupted by lost or stolen luggage, cancelled flights or excess for hired car claims, travel insurance can be a great safety net to ensure your holiday stays on track.
+If your plans are disrupted by lost or stolen luggage, cancelled flights or damage to rental vehicles, travel insurance can be a great safety net to ensure your holiday stays on track.

-Similar to travel insurance for overseas destinations, your domestic travel insurance policy should include cover for your baggage, flight cancellations, rental car excesses and cover for meals and any personal items you might need if your journey is delayed for an extended period.
+Like travel insurance for overseas destinations, your domestic travel insurance policy should include cover for your baggage, flight cancellations and rental car excesses.
+You may also be reimbursed for meals and any personal items you might need if your journey is delayed for an extended period.

 Australia is a reasonably safe place to travel around.
 However, any holiday where you’re exploring new surroundings may lead you to unexpected places.
 In these instances, it’s at least comforting to know that your belongings may be covered if they’re stolen.

-For example, if you book concert tickets in another city, but your flight is cancelled and are unable to attend, your travel insurance policy could pay out a lump sum of cash to make up for the loss.
+For example, if you book concert tickets in another city, but your flight is cancelled and you have to pay additional money to fly on another airline to get to the concert on time, your travel insurance policy could pay out a lump sum of cash to make up for the loss.

 When you hire a car, you’ll generally have to take out insurance from the rental company in case your vehicle is damaged.
-This is a smart extra to pick up, as you’ll be driving on unfamiliar roads in a car you’ve never used.
-However, if an accident happens, you may owe an excess to the rental car company.
+It is wise to do so as you’ll be driving on unfamiliar roads in a car you’ve never used.
+While it’s worth noting that if an accident happens, you may owe an excess to the rental car company.

 Travel insurance can pay for car rental excess, which means you have one less thing to worry about during an already stressful time.
-Keep in mind this may come as an optional extra that you pay a little more for.
+Keep in mind this may come as an optional extra that you pay a little more for on your travel insurance.

-Standard domestic travel insurance policies generally don’t include cruise cover as a standard benefit.
+Standard domestic travel insurance policies generally don’t include cruise cover as a standard feature.
 However, it may be added as an extra for travellers specifically looking to go on a cruise holiday.
-This addition could be crucial, as Medicare and hospital insurance will not cover medical expenses while on board the ship.
-Additionally, having cruise cover will ensure any claims for cancellation fees can be assessed.
+This addition could be crucial, as Medicare and hospital insurance won’t cover medical expenses for any injuries or accidents sustained while on board a ship, and this applies to cruises within Australian waters, not just international waters.
+Additionally, having cruise cover will ensure that any claims for cancellation fees for delayed or cancelled cruises can be assessed.